skoona/skoona.github.io/_posts/2017-09-14-Application-Options-With-Rails.md

 ---

 # Under Construction
-Explaining this topic out properly will take several articles.
-THe best source today is the code repository and 'Architecture' link in the footer of the code or online demo.
+Explaining this topic properly will take several articles.
+The best source today is the code repository and 'Architecture' link in the footer of the code or online demo.

 # Introducing SknServices